-herring $TS = 20$ log L - 71.2 dB
+herring TS = $20 \log L - 71.2 dB$

-sprat TS = 20 log L -71.2 dB
+sprat $TS = 20 \log L - 71.2 dB$

-gadoids TS = 20 log L - 67.5 dB
+gadoid TS = $20 \log L - 67.5 dB$

-mackerel TS = 21.7 log L - 84.9 dB
+macker el TS = 21.7 log L - 84.9 dB

 Data are reported through a standardised data exchange format and uploaded into the FishFrame Acoustic database, hosted at DTU Aqua, Charlottenlund, Denmark.
-National estimates are aggregated through FishFrame during WGIPS to calculate global estimates for the North Sea, VIa (North) the Malin Shelf and the western Baltic Sea.
+National estimates are aggregated through FishFrame during WGIPS to calculate global estimates for the North Sea, 6.a (North) the Malin Shelf and the western Baltic Sea.
 The exchange format currently holds information on the ICES statistical rectangle level, with at least one entry for each rectangle covered, but more flexible strata are accommodated by allowing multiple entries for abundance belonging to different strata.
-Data submitted consists of the ICES rectangle definition, biological stratum, herring abundance by proportion of autumn spawners (North Sea and VIa North) and spring spawners (Western Baltic), age and maturity, and survey weight (survey track length).
-Data are presented according to the following age/maturity classes: 1 immature (maturity stage 1 or 2), 1 mature (maturity stage 3+), 2 immature, 2 mature, 3 immature, 3 mature, 4, 5, 6, 7, 8, 9+ mature.
+Data submitted consists of the ICES rectangle definition, biological stratum, herring abundance by proportion of autumn spawners (North Sea and 6.a North) and spring spawners (Western Baltic), age and maturity, and survey weight (survey track length).
+Data are presented according to the following age/maturity classes: 1 immature, 3 mature, 4, 5, 6, 7, 8, 9+ mature.
 In addition to proportions-at-age, data on mean weight and mean length are reported at age/maturity by biological strata.
 Data are combined using an effort weighted mean based on survey effort reported as number of nautical miles of cruise track per statistical rectangle.
 A combined survey report is produced annually.
 Apart from the Biomass index for 1-9+-ringers, mean weight-at-age in the catch and proportions mature are derived from the survey to be used in the NSAS assessment.